Final Chancery order OKs hobby garage in Sussex County

-The Delaware Supreme Court has upheld a Chancery Court ruling that could be the final word on a long-running lawsuit that pitted neighbors against a legless Harbeson man’s hobby garage.
+The Delaware Supreme Court, without comment, upheld a Chancery Court ruling on a long-running lawsuit that pitted neighbors against a legless Harbeson man’s hobby garage.

-A YouTube video from the Cape Gazette website (see below ) generated more than one million views.
+A YouTube video from the Cape Gazette website generated more than one million views.

 The video resulted in widespread condemnation of the neighbors, who said that Williams’ garage would set a bad precedent.

-Williams claimed that no money had changed hands when he works with his friends on cars.
+Williams claimed that no money has changed hands when he works with his friends on cars.
 Williams has no legs after being injured in a construction accident.

 Inspections by Sussex County officials had detected no violations, according to Glasscock’s opinion.